Chain-in-Tree: Back to Sequential Reasoning in LLM Tree Search: Analysis

 \section{Analysis}

 We report percentage cost savings in Table~\ref{tab:rel_change_qwen}, Table~\ref{tab:rel_change_llama} (for ToT-BS and ReST), and Table~\ref{tab:rel_change_rap} (for RAP).
-The complete set of raw measurements—including input and output token counts, invocation counts, execution times, and accuracy values—underlying these relative improvements are provided in Appendix~\ref{app:raw_tables}.
+The complete set of raw measurements underlying these relative improvements are provided in Appendix~\ref{app:raw_tables}.

-\paragraph{Overall Efficiency and Stability of BN Methods.} Across all settings, \textbf{BN-DP} consistently achieves the efficiency guarantee predicted by our theoretical analysis.
+\paragraph{Overall Efficiency and Stability of BN Methods.} Across all settings (or tables), \textbf{BN-DP} consistently achieves the efficiency guarantee predicted by our theoretical analysis.
 In particular, BN-DP reduces total runtime by 75--85\% relative to the baselines, while maintaining accuracy comparable to the underlying LITS framework.
 This makes BN-DP the most reliable and stable choice among our BN evaluation methods.

 By contrast, \textbf{BN-SC$^1$} performs well in most configurations but fails in 4 out of 14 settings.
-All failures occur within the ToT-BS framework: GSM8K and Math500 with both policy and BN roles handled by LLaMA (LLaMA+LLaMA), and GSM8K and Math500 with LLaMA as policy and Qwen as the BN evaluator (LLaMA+Qwen).
+All failures occur within the ToT-BS framework \red{(\textbf{Result Rows 1 \& 4} in Table~\ref{tab:rel_change_llama})}: GSM8K and Math500 with both policy and BN roles handled by LLaMA (LLaMA+LLaMA), and GSM8K and Math500 with LLaMA as policy and Qwen as the BN evaluator (LLaMA+Qwen).

-\textbf{BN-SC$^2$} is more stable, failing in only 1 out of 14 settings, occurring in the ToT-BS framework on Math500 once with LLaMA+Qwen (\textbf{BN-SC$^2$+} in Table~\ref{tab:rel_change_llama}).
+\textbf{BN-SC$^2$} is more stable, failing in only 1 out of 14 settings, occurring in the ToT-BS framework on Math500 once with LLaMA+Qwen (\red{\textbf{Result Row 5} } in Table~\ref{tab:rel_change_llama}). \red{Hence, we recommend BN-DP as the default, empirically stable choice for applying CiT.}

 \paragraph{Analysis of Failure Settings.} To better understand the observed failures, we conducted instance-level analyses for all four failure cases of \textbf{BN-SC$^1$} and the failure case of \textbf{BN-SC$^2$}.
-Two consistent patterns emerge: 1) BN methods remain more efficient than the baseline on the majority of instances, and 2) aggregate inefficiency is driven by a small subset of particularly difficult problems, where BN methods incur more calls than the baseline.
-This pattern is consistent across all failure settings, as illustrated in Figure~\ref{fig:fail_math500_llama_qwen}.\footnote{The figure shows Math500 with LLaMA+Qwen; full results for other settings are provided in Appendix~\ref{app:failure}.}
+Two consistent patterns emerge: 1) BN methods remain more efficient than the baseline on most instances---for example, on 73\% and 83\% of Math500 cases with LLaMA+QWen under BN-SC$^1$ and BN-SC$^2$, respectively; 2) aggregate inefficiency is driven by the remaining small subset of instances, where BN methods incur more calls than the baseline.
+This pattern is consistent across all failure settings (Appendix~\ref{app:failure}). \red{We further analyze failure cases by correlating efficiency regressions with reasoning tree structure (Appendix~\ref{app:cit_regression}).
+We find that unusually deep or wide trajectories---rather than problem difficulty---are strong predictors of overhead, suggesting that early detection of such patterns could enable dynamic fallback strategies (e.g., switching to BN-DP).
+We leave the design of such online mitigation mechanisms to future work.}

 \paragraph{Impact of BN Evaluator Quality on Accuracy.} Figure~\ref{fig:poor_vs_accurate_bn} illustrates that the quality of BN evaluation plays a critical role in the effectiveness of our CiT plug-in.
 When smaller LLMs (e.g., LLaMA-3-8B) are used as BN evaluators (\emph{Poor BN}), the accuracy often drops below that of the baseline LITS methods and in some cases approaches the weaker CoT baseline.
 This suggests that underpowered BN evaluators may systematically overestimate node scores, leading to premature chaining and insufficient exploration, which propagates errors downstream.